jonathanricky/dashboard-zoo-cologne-challenge-sidestream/TASKS.md

 // Your solution

-- typo on server in api line 7, ANlMALS -> ANIMALS
+- Typo on server in api, ANlMALS -> ANIMALS (line 7)
-- delete bug alert on app.vue line 7
+- Delete bug alert on App.vue (line 7)

 ### Task 3: Start the documentation